istio/istio.io/content/en/docs/setup/platform-setup/kind/index.md

 [kind](https://kind.sigs.k8s.io/) is a tool for running local Kubernetes clusters using Docker container `nodes`. kind was primarily designed for testing Kubernetes itself, but may be used for local development or CI.
-Follow these instructions to prepare kind for Istio installation.
+Follow these instructions to prepare a kind cluster for Istio installation.

 ## Prerequisites